-- 1) Case name and court of appeals/supreme court number - 2) Case history and current status - 3) Briefing schedule, if available; otherwise probable filing deadlines - 4) Give a concise and brief statement of the issue or issues on which amicus argument is desired - 5) Give a brief statement as to whether and how the decision will broadly affect Washington counties - 6) State in particular how the results sought would be of benefit to the counties - 7) Explain how a WSAC brief would add a new or different perspective to the issue or issues - 8) Give a brief summary of particular cases of interest, of which the applicant is aware, with citations - 9) Is there any county that is a party on the other side of the case and/or that would oppose or would be expected to oppose WSAC's participation as amicus?
-If yes, please list, and state the known or anticipated bases for opposition

-Note: failure to fully answer question 9 (and all applicable parts thereof) shall preclude WSAC's consideration of this request.

-- 10) What resources will you make available or are you aware of to assist in the preparation of the amicus brief? - 11) Name of requester, representing
+- 1) Case name and court of appeals/supreme court number - 2) Case history and current status - 3) Briefing schedule, if available; otherwise probable filing deadlines - 4) Concise and brief statement of the issue or issues on which amicus argument is desired - 5) Brief statement as to whether and how the decision will broadly affect Washington counties - 6) How, in particular, the results sought would be of benefit to the counties - 7) How a WSAC brief would add a new or different perspective to the issue or issues - 8) Brief summary of particular cases of interest, of which the applicant is aware, with citations - 9) Counties that are a party on the other side of the case and/or that would oppose or would be expected to oppose WSAC's participation as amicus?
+If yes, please list, and state the known or anticipated bases for opposition - Note: failure to fully answer question 9 (and all applicable parts thereof) shall preclude WSAC's consideration of this request. - 10) Resources that will be made available or you are aware of to assist in the preparation of the amicus brief, including volunteer attorney(s) to draft the brief? - 11) Name of requester, and party requester is representing

-Part 10 - Federal Relations & Engagement Policy
+Part 10 - Federal Relations & Engagement